— BA in Near Eastern Studies, Cornell University ------ MA in Middle Eastern Studies, University of Texas at Austin

 Laura is a doctoral student in Middle Eastern Languages and Cultures at the University of Texas at Austin.
 Relying upon both her Persian and Arabic language knowledge, she focuses her studies on Iranian cinema, while also addressing Egyptian and Palestinian film.
 Her interests lie in determining the distinctive poetics of Iranian mid-century noir and the themes of criminality and truth presented within these and more contemporary films.

 In 2011, Laura graduated with a Bachelors of Arts degree in Near Eastern Studies and a minor in International Relations from Cornell University.
 More recently, in 2013, Laura completed her Master's degree in Middle Eastern Studies at UT.
-Her thesis work focused on Iranian visual culture and investigated the death images of Iranian women during the Iran-Iraq War and the 2009 presidential election demonstrations as a metric for the changing rhetoric of martyrdom in post-revolutionary Iran.
+Her thesis work focused on Iranian visual culture during the Iran-Iraq War.
 While at UT, Laura has worked as a teaching assistant for Beginning Persian and various content courses, such as Introduction to Islam.

 Outside of academics, Laura enjoys exploring Austin and making new food finds throughout the city.

 Course Description PRS 601C or Intensive Persian I is an elementary-level course that is designed to help you start learning Persian and to give you the tools to keep going.
 This course first introduces the Persian alphabet.
 The emphasis is on speaking and using the language for communication.
 The four language skills (listening, speaking, reading, and writing) as well as pronunciation and vocabulary are incorporated into the course.
 Learning a language requires daily practice.
 For each hour the student spends in the classroom a minimum of two hours review is required outside the class.
 There is no prerequisite for this course.
 Not open to native speakers or Heritage learners of Persian.